takapi327/ldbc/docs/src/main/mdoc/en/reference/index.md

 {%
-  laika.title = Intro
+  laika.title = Introduction
   laika.metadata.language = en
 %}

 # Reference

-This section contains detailed discussions of ldbc's core abstractions and machinery.
+This section describes the core abstractions and mechanical details of ldbc.

 ## Table of Contents